alex7kom/node-steam-tradeoffers/README.md

 This setup will automatically register and retrieve Steam API key for you.

+# Examples

-The `storehouse.js` file contains an example of library usage.
-You'll need to install [node-steam](https://github.com/seishun/node-steam) in order to run it.
+You'll need to install [node-steam](https://github.com/seishun/node-steam) in order to run the examples.

+The `storehouse.js` file contains an example of handling incoming trade offers.

+The `offerbot.js` is an example of making a trade offer.

+On first launch both of the examples will 'crash' with error code `63`.
+Check your email for Steam Guard code and edit an example file to add it, the run it again.

+Please read the [FAQ](#faq) before creating an issue about examples.

 # Methods